-Prerequisites: EDUC 614.
+Prerequisites: EDUC 614, EDUC 661, EDUC 778, EDUC 779, EDUC 750.
 Grade exceptions: Graded on an S/U basis.

-EDUC 756 • Preparing the Thesis/Action Research Project 1 Credit.
+EDUC 756 • Preparing the Thesis/Action Research Project 1 Credit

 Assists students in preparing their master's thesis or conducting an action research project.
 Focus is on the design process and includes the following topics: information on the nature and scope of the master's thesis/action research project; selection and refinement of topic; APA style; and the oral examination process.

-Prerequisites: EDUC 614.
+Prerequisites: EDUC 611 or EDUC 614.
 Grade exceptions: Graded on an S/U basis.